aleen42/PersonalWiki/post/rain/rain.md

     <img src="./screen2_droptrail.jpg" />
 </p>

-Finally, we’ll render them all on a big `canvas` and use that as a texture for our WebGL shader.
+Finally, we'll render them all on a big `canvas` and use that as a texture for our WebGL shader.

 <p align="center">
     <img src="./raindrops-no-texture.jpg" />
 </p>

-To make things lighter, we’ll take advantage of the fact that the background is out of focus, so we’ll use a small texture for it and stretch it out; in WebGL, texture size directly impacts performance.
-We’ll have to use a different, in-focus texture for the raindrops themselves.
+To make things lighter, we'll take advantage of the fact that the background is out of focus, so we'll use a small texture for it and stretch it out; in WebGL, texture size directly impacts performance.
+We'll have to use a different, in-focus texture for the raindrops themselves.
 Blur is an expensive operation, and doing it in real time should be avoided – but since the raindrops are small, we can make that texture small as well.

 <p align="center">
     <img src="./texture-drizzle-fg.png" />